On Singularity Formation of a 3D Model for Incompressible Navier-Stokes Equations: Introduction

 The analysis of the finite time singularity for the 3D model is rather subtle.
 The main technical difficulty is that this is a multi-dimensional nonlinear nonlocal system.
 Currently, there is no systematic method of analysis to study singularity formation of a nonlinear nonlocal system.
 The key issue is under what condition the solution $u$ has a strong alignment with the solution $\psi_z$ dynamically.
 If $u$ and $\psi_z$ have a strong alignment for long enough time, then the right hand side of the $u$-equation would develop a quadratic nonlinearity dynamically, which would lead to a finite time blowup.
 Note that $\psi$ is coupled to $u$ in a nonlinear and nonlocal fashion.
 It is not clear whether $u$ and $\psi_z$ will develop such a nonlinear alignment dynamically.
 As a matter of fact, not all initial boundary conditions of the 3D model would lead to finite time blowup.
-One of the interesting results we obtain in this paper is that we prove the global regularity of the 3D inviscid model for a class of smooth initial boundary data.
-Moreover, we obtain a relatively sharp global bound on the $H^s$-norm ($s \ge 4$) of the solution in terms of its initial condition.
+One of the interesting results we obtain in this paper is that we prove the global regularity of the 3D inviscid model for a class of small initial data with an appropriate boundary condition.
+We would like to point out that since there is no viscosity in the 3D inviscid model, such global regularity result is still interesting even though some smallness condition is imposed on the initial data.
+We note that there is currently no corresponding global regularity result for the incompressible 3D Euler equation even with small initial data.

 One of the main contributions of this paper is that we introduce an effective method of analysis to study singularity formation of this nonlinear nonlocal multi-dimensional system.
 There are several important steps in our analysis.
-The first one is that we renormalize the $u$-equation so that the right hand side of the renormalized $u$-equation becomes linear.
+The first one is that we reformulate the $u$-equation so that the right hand side of the reformulated $u$-equation becomes linear.
 This is accomplished by dividing both sides of \myref{model-u-mixed} by $u$ and introducing $\log(u)$ as a new variable.
 This is possible since $u_0 > 0$ in $\Omega$ implies that $u > 0$ in $\Omega$ as long as the solution remains smooth.
-The renormalized system now has the form:
+The reformulated system now has the form: